scalabli/quo/docs/why.rst

 and ``argparse`` from the standard library.
 Have a look to see if something else resonates with you.

-Click actually implements its own parsing of arguments and does not use ``optparse`` or ``argparse`` following the ``optparse`` parsing behavior.
+Just like Click, Quo implements its own parsing of arguments and does not use ``optparse`` or ``argparse``
-The reason it's not based on ``argparse`` is that ``argparse`` does not allow proper nesting of commands by design and has some deficiencies when it comes to POSIX compliant argument handling.
+``argparse`` does not allow proper nesting of commands by design and has some deficiencies when it comes to POSIX compliant argument handling.
+``argparse``has built-in behavior to guess if something is an argument or an option.
+This becomes a problem when dealing with incomplete command lines; the behaviour becomes unpredictable without full knowledge of a command line.
+This goes against Click's ambitions of dispatching to subparsers.
+``argparse`` does not support disabling interspersed arguments.

-Click is designed to be fun and customizable but not overly flexible.
+Quo is designed to be fun and customizable but not overly flexible.
 For instance, the customizability of help pages is constrained.
-This constraint is intentional because Click promises multiple Click instances will continue to function as intended when strung together.
+This constraint is intentional because Quo promises multiple Quo instances will continue to function as intended when strung together.

-Too much customizability would break this promise.

-Click was written to support the `Flask <https://palletsprojects.com/p/flask/>`_ microframework ecosystem because no tool could provide it with the functionality it needed.

-To get an understanding of what Click is all about, I strongly recommend looking at the :ref:`complex-guide` chapter.
+To get an understanding of what Quo is all about, I strongly recommend looking at the :ref:`complex-guide` chapter.

 Why not Argparse?